AleTid5/UTN_PAII_TP_Integrador/README.md

 ![Android](https://img.shields.io/badge/-Android-404040?logo=android&style=for-the-badge)

 # 🤔 What is this?
-This is an App made for every citizen interested in helping people in street situation.
-In many countries, there is a person or a group of persons living in street, and we can help them with a glass of water or a warm food dish.
+This is an App made for every citizen interested in helping homeless people.
+In many countries, there is a person or a group of persons living on the street, and we can help them with a glass of water or a warm food dish.

 # 🔮 App Main Functions
 - Consult contacts (Get a list of the near centers to call)